Degenerative Adult-Onset Scoliosis

 A thorough physical examination, X-rays, CT scans and MRIs found disc desiccation at every level in the thoracic spine, stenosis at T11-T12, significant kyphotic deformity and thoracolumbar scoliosis with a lateral bend to the left side; the curvature measured 35 degrees.

 Otherwise healthy, she was diagnosed with degenerative adult-onset scoliosis — a condition estimated to affect as much as 68% of adults over age 65.
-When she presented to Artem Vaynman, MD, a Board Certified Winthrop-University Hospital neurosurgeon, who specializes in complex and minimally invasive spine surgery, she was refractory to medication, with immobilizing pain and weakness laying waste to the quality of her life.
+When she presented to Artem Vaynman, MD, a Board Certified NYU Winthrop Hospital neurosurgeon, who specializes in complex and minimally invasive spine surgery, she was refractory to medication, with immobilizing pain and weakness laying waste to the quality of her life.

 “The combination of the compression of the spinal nerves and the significant spinal curvature was causing back pain and lower- extremity weakness,” explained Dr. Vaynman.
 “Recent studies have found that the disability of patients with severe progressive spinal deformity can be compared to that experienced by patients with bilateral leg amputations.”